 - Real World Violations

-George Bush, Hammas, France, The Michigan Compiled Laws (Annotated), and Smith & Wesson do not exist in the NationStates world.
+George Bush, Barack Obama, Hammas, France, The Michigan Compiled Laws (Annotated), Earth, Milky Way, and Smith & Wesson do not exist in the NationStates world.
 Don't bring them up in Proposals.
 This includes references to real world documents, movies, and books.
 This is really easy to grasp and is a "bright line" violation.
 A Proposal that is wonderfully written, but mentions "the Great Wall of China" will be deleted.
 Also, while it acceptable to use real world laws and UN resolutions as a starting point, don't plagiarize.

 Category violations are pretty simple things, and often happens with 'Social Justice'.
 If your Social Justice proposal doesn't deal with "reduc[ing] income inequality and increas[ing] basic welfare", you've got the wrong category.
-This also includes proposals to ban guns forever being labeled as "Gun Control: Relax".
+This also includes proposals to ban guns forever being labelled as "Gun Control: Relax".
 This also includes Medical Marijuana Proposals under Human Rights, by the way.

 Yes, you can Repeal, provided you use the Repeal function.
-If you make your own Proposal in some other category and calling it a Repeal, it's going to be deleted.
+If you make your own Proposal in some other category and calling it a 'Repeal', it's going to be deleted.
 Remember, Repeals can only repeal the existing resolution.
 You can provide reasons for repeal, but not any new provisions or laws.

 Also, Repealing on the grounds of an old Resolution violating the current rules is not sufficient.
 On a more practical side, Repealing because a Resolution violates the rules is itself a MetaGaming violation: the laws do not "exist" from an In Character standpoint.